dtraskas/xlicenser/README.md

 Welcome to the XLicenser REST API source code!

 From this repository you can build the licensing server REST API.
+This API offers you a full licensing server that creates new customers, new licences as well as a full activation process.
+The API uses RSA encryption and OAuth2 authentication to ensure that the target application will exchange all information in a secure and safe manner with the server.

 Prerequisities
 --------------